renderedtext/semaphore-docs-new/source/docs/secrets.md

 #### Editing and deleting a Configuration File from the secret

-Please note that only configuration files that were not encrpyted can be edited.
+Please note that only configuration files that were not encrypted can be edited.

 To edit an unencrypted configuration file, click "Edit" next to the configuration file.
 Form similar to the one when adding a configuration file